lucadivit/AndroidBluetoothConnector/README.md

 * Because the methods of Bluetooth Management are numerous, i create a class (BluetoothConnectionManagement.java) that semplify the interactions.
 In this class there are, other than bluetooth management methods, many Intent to support Broadcast Receiver.
 To allow this i passed the context of MainActivity to constructor of BluetoothConnectionManagement.
-* Because HC06 send one byte at time, the application reads one character at time until he recieves the symbol "#".
+* Because HC06 sends one byte at time, the application reads one character at time until he recieves the symbol "#".
 After this, he merges the characters and forms the String.
 Thus, when HC06 recieves data, he rensponses with "<desiredWord>#", and the app prints "<desiredWord>".
 A simple Arduino script is in this repository.
 * Broadcast Receiver events that, at moment, the app supports are: DEVICE_FOUND, DEVICE_CONNECTED, DEVICE_DISCONNECTED, DISCOVERY_STARTED,